 # Data Module

-The first version of the data module will be available in Regen Ledger v4.0.
+The first version of the data module was made available in Regen Ledger v4.0.

 The following documentation provides a technical overview of the data module and is designed for developers building tools and services that interact with Regen Ledger.

 For more information about how data is being stored for specific credit classes, projects, and credit batches through the Regen Registry Program, please see Regen Registry Library (opens new window).

 The data module enables content hashes for different types of data to be anchored with a timestamp, attested to by verifiers, and registered with a resolver.
 The primary use case for the data module is to provide verifiable supporting data for credit classes, projects, and credit batches that are created and managed using the ecocredit module.